 - The energy one puts into the world will be returned.

 - On occasion, the divine beings will influence the world for their benefit.

 - If one strives for perfection without purpose, it will never be obtained.

-Concepts within the Order are referenced in early Golden Age texts, all the way until 199,8000 GA.
-In those 200 years presiding Twilight, much of the world’s scholarly and scientific work was lost through wars, famine, and eventually Twilight it self.
+Concepts within the Order are referenced in early Golden Age texts, all the way back until 199,8000 GA.
+In those 200 years before Twilight, much of the world’s scholarly and scientific work was lost through wars, famine, and eventually Twilight itself.

 It is important to note that the Order does not have a structured religious clergy.
+The closest practicing group would be the Mage’s Council, which also acts as a practical organization to protect individuals from malicious magics.
 Additionally, the Order does not have rituals and nor is there ever a call for those who practice the Order to congregate.

 |Rank 0||Rank 1||Rank 2||Rank 3||Rank 4||Rank 5|

 Whenever the devotee attacks or casts a spell, they may reduce their target's AC and SR by an amount equal to their INT before rolling to hit.

 All of the devotee's spells may gain a secondary effect at half of their Magic Rank (rounded up).